 Find a creek, river, lake, or ocean, and be still beside it for a time.
 Sit by an open fire and watch the flames.
 Sit on the porch and lie on the grass.
 Light candles.
 Take a deep breath.
-Write a handwritten letter to someone.
+Write a letter to someone.

 Discover something new everyday.
 Learn.
 Tell stories.
 Listen to old people.
 Ask them questions.